Khush-3105/100-Days-of-Coding/Day 1/Greatest Common Divisor of Strings - Leetcode/Readme.md

 Divisor = "AB" OR "ABABAB" \
 For the given string all the divisors are mentioned above. \
 GCD = "ABABAB"\
-As it is the longest divisor for all the strings.
+As it is the longest divisor for all the strings.\
----
 Input: str1 = "ABCABC", str2 = "ABC"

         Case 1: